We’re hiring, flexible positions available!

 We need you!
-Currently, our district is experiencing a severe shortage of substitute teachers and paraprofessionals.
+Currently, our district is experiencing a severe shortage of substitute teachers, paraprofessionals and other important positions.
 For a variety of reasons, we’re facing staffing challenges, so we are reaching out to our community for help.

 These openings must be filled as soon as possible.
-If you, or someone you know, is interested, please apply now.
+If you, or someone you know, is interested in any of these flexible positions, please apply now.
 To be a substitute teacher earning $95 per day, you must have at least a bachelor's degree.
-Paraprofessional positions require a high school diploma, and depending on their role, start at $11.50 per hour and go up from there.
+Paraprofessional positions require a high school diploma.
+In addition, we are seeking bus drivers, custodians, food services workers and many other positions.

 For all positions, we will provide the training you need.
 Please consider joining us for a rewarding job that will help our community’s children.

-For the current information about the 2020-2021 school year, and a record of all of our emails, please visit our COVID-19 coronavirus information and preparedness website.
+For the current information about the 2021-2022 school year including the Health and Safety Plan, please visit our COVID-19 coronavirus information and preparedness website.

 If you have a child test positive for COVID-19, please fill out this form so we can track case numbers in our schools.
 This applies to all students: in-school, remote and Virtual Academy.